minerllabs/baselines/chainerrl_baselines/README.md

 # Experimental results of DDDQN/Rainbow/PPO

-Charts below show the *training* reward curves for each algorithm with prior knowledge of action/observation space.
+The figures below show the *training* reward graphs for each algorithm with task-specific prior knowledge used to shape the action and observation space.

-For the exact hyper parameters we used, see each script on "Getting started" section and the corresponding Python script (`baselines/dqn_family.py`, `baselines/ppo.py`).
+The exact hyperparameters used for each algorithm can be found from the links in the "Getting Started" section and their corresponding Python scripts (`baselines/dqn_family.py`, `baselines/ppo.py`).

 ## MineRLTreechop-v0

 ![release20190708_MineRLTreechop-v0](static/release20190708/MineRLTreechop-v0.png)

-Figure above shows the training phase scores on `MineRLTreecho-v0` task.
+The figure above shows the performance of the algorithms during the training phase on the `MineRLTreechop-v0` task.
-Each algorithm is independently trained for 3 times (trials), and the error area corresponds to the standard deviation (not the standard error) over 3 trials score.
+Each algorithm is independently trained 3 times (trials), and the shaded area represents the standard deviation (not the standard error) over the score of the three trials
-The chart is also averaged over 30 episodes for visibility.
+The curves are smoothed by taking an average over 30 episodes for visibility.

-Rainbow and PPO achieves better results than DDDQN.
+Rainbow and PPO outperform DDDQN.

-[The MineRL competition's original paper](https://arxiv.org/abs/1904.10079) reports the score of DDDQN (refered as "DQN" in the paper) as 3.73 +- 0.61, which is consistent with our result.
-(Our result is slightly better than the original though)
+[The MineRL competition's original paper](https://arxiv.org/abs/1904.10079) reports the score of DDDQN (referred to as "DQN" in the paper) as 3.73 +- 0.61, which is consistent with our result.
+(Our result is slightly better than the original)

-Note: for fair comparison, the x-axis does not represent "timestep", but "episode". (because Rainbow and PPO use "frameskip" strategy while DDDQN follows the original paper's settings (no frameskipping)).
+Note: for a fair comparison, the x-axis does not represent "timestep", but "episode". (because Rainbow and PPO use "frameskip" strategy while DDDQN follows the paper's settings (no frame skipping)).

-Last evaluation episodes' mp4:
+Videos of trained agents during their last evaluation round:
 - [Rainbow trial 1](static/release20190708/RainbowTreechop1.mp4)
 - [Rainbow trial 2](static/release20190708/RainbowTreechop2.mp4)
 - [Rainbow trial 3](static/release20190708/RainbowTreechop3.mp4)